 When William Wallace is seen in action during the first fight (Battle of Stirling Bridge) he is seen performing cuts & slashes that is practicably impossible to perform with his very long two-handed sword (called a claymore).

 The film depicts a longstanding English occupation of Scotland, implying that it existed since at least Wallace's childhood.
-However, the English occupation began only the year before Wallace's rebellion.
+However, the invasion began only the year before Wallace's rebellion started.

 This is neither a biopic nor a historical documentary but is, rather, a romantic fiction inspired by true events.
 Many of the "real" characters and events have been deliberately reinterpreted to suit the story, as have some details of costume and custom.
 Despite this, Both Randall Wallace (writer) and Mel Gibson (director and star) consistently touted this film as "history" and "historical fact" when it was released.